Thoracic Facet Joint Pain

 Diagnosis: How a Physiotherapist Can Help

-Your physiotherapist will start with a clear history and physical exam.
-They will assess posture, movement patterns, thoracic mobility, rib motion, and muscle control.
-Gentle joint testing helps identify the likely painful segment and whether stiffness or instability drives symptoms.
+Your physiotherapist will start with a clear history and physical examination.
+They will assess posture, movement patterns, thoracic mobility, rib motion, joint sensitivity, breathing pattern, and muscle control.

 For a medical overview of facet joint disease, see the NCBI Bookshelf overview of facet joint disease.